 It states, “The reporter … relies on John Betts, the former Noble Bank director whom Tether fired as its banker.
 In an ongoing lawsuit, Noble accuses Betts of engaging in egregious and wasteful personal dealings and seeking to enrich himself at Noble’s expense.
 It shows a complete lack of diligent research, and his actions consist of outlandish anecdotes not geared toward ethical reporting but character assassination.“

 Out of Twitter

 Cryptobriefing reports that someone deleted the Twitter account belonging to Tether CEO Jan Ludovicus van der Velde.
-The deletion came after Bloomberg published the investigation mentioned above into the company's USDT holdings.
-The CEO's latest statement read, "stay tuned."
+The deletion came after Bloomberg published the abovementioned investigation into the company’s USDT holdings.
+The CEO’s latest statement read, “stay tuned.”